TITLE 32: ENERGY

 4) Verify implementation of corrective actions.

-h) A licensee shall retain a record of actions taken by the licensee's management in accordance with subsection (a) of this Section for 5 years.
+h) A licensee shall retain a record of actions taken by the licensee's management in accordance with subsection (a) for 5 years.
 The record shall include a summary of the actions taken and a signature of licensee's management.

-i) The licensee shall retain a copy of the authority, duties and responsibilities of the Radiation Safety Officer as required by subsection (e) of this Section and a signed copy of each Radiation Safety Officer's agreement to be responsible for implementing the radiation safety program, as required by subsection (b) of this Section, for the duration of the license.
+i) The licensee shall retain a copy of the authority, duties and responsibilities of the Radiation Safety Officer as required by subsection (e) and a signed copy of each Radiation Safety Officer's agreement to be responsible for implementing the radiation safety program, as required by subsection (b), for the duration of the license.
 The records shall include the signature of the Radiation Safety Officer and licensee's management.